vuthanhtung2412/computer-setup/README.md

 # Bullshit note
 + `zsh vi mode` is not necessary on second thoughts and it messes up keybindings of `fzf`. one quick way to fix [link](https://stackoverflow.com/questions/73033698/fzf-keybindings-doesnt-work-with-zsh-vi-mode)
++ Open source project idea (search image with ocr as you type in linux)
 + nixgl set up with home manager [link](https://github.com/nix-community/nixgl/issues/114#issuecomment-1585323281)
++ Comparing terminal diff tools (delta vs difftastic vs diff-so-fancy)
+  + diff-so-fancy is not as well maintained as the two other tools
+  + For a diff tools i need it to have good integration with git and side-by-side view. side-by-side view work out of the box on both delta and difftastic, however git pager of delta is much better than difftastic.
+  + In the end LazyVim is pretty based for diffing and `git diff`
 + touchegg doesn't propose that much advantage over fusuma. furthermore, touchegg is not natively supported by `nix home-manager`
 + Good example of how to use nix https://github.com/sschleemilch/nix-config/blob/main/home/programs/terminal/oh-my-posh/default.nix
++ Another things why `requirements.txt` is not enough for reproducibility is that where to get these version and all of the dependency from
 + Features i need from app launcher
   + quickly open with shortcut
   + search app in a fuzzy manner